kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 portfolio_df.head(10)
 ```

-Now that we have read in our sample portfolio file, we'll create a few variables which capture the date ranges for the S&P 500 and all of the tickers in our sample file.
+Now that you have read in our sample portfolio file, you'll create a few variables which capture the date ranges for the S&P 500 and all of the tickers in our sample file.
 Note that this is one of the few aspects of this notebook which requires an update each week (adjust the date range to include the most recent trading week).

 ```python
 # Date Ranges for SP 500 and for all tickers